mit-orcd/orcd-spack/README.md

 We are using [Spack Environments](https://spack.readthedocs.io/en/latest/environments.html) to manage our software stacks, roughly following the [Stacks Tutorial](https://spack-tutorial.readthedocs.io/en/latest/tutorial_stacks.html).

-You can run `source stack-setup-env.sh` to set up Spack, then for any of the environments run:
+You can run `source stack-setup-env.sh` to set up Spack (or `source dev_stack-setup-env.sh` if you are working in development), then for any of the environments run:

 ```
 spack env activate path/to/core_stack